 - The IVMF is the first interdisciplinary national institute in higher education focused on the social, economic, education and policy issues impacting veterans and their families post-service.

-- Institute for National Security and Counterterrorism (INSCT)
+- Institute for Security Policy and Law

 - Military Visual Journalism

 - The Newhouse School is home to two Navy-sponsored programs that teach active-duty sailors photojournalism and broadcast journalism.

 - This 14 month program provides future comptrollers/resource managers with the conceptual perspective, practical and analytical tools, and skills required to excel in the resource management environment.
 Graduates are awarded a Master of Business (MBA) degree and an Executive Master of Public Administration (EMPA) degree.
 Students take 42 credits at the Whitman School and 18 credits at the Maxwell School .

 The Syracuse University Veteran Legacy Fund exemplifies the highest level of University and community support for veterans and service members at Syracuse.
 Donations to the fund benefit students directly through scholarships, special programming, and projects conducted by the Student Veterans Organization (SVO).